 Equity release mortgages can be an excellent option for property rich but cash poor people over the age of 55.

 However there can be a number of pitfalls to taking out an equity release mortgage, like losing your entitlement to state benefits and the size of any inheritance you may wish to leave your family might be reduced.

-Contact our advisers today for a no obligation discussion about your circumstances.
+Contact our advisors today for a no obligation discussion about your circumstances.